Digital Signature For Original Works

-TDM·AI – AI Content Licensing or Opt-Out Declarations
+TDM·AI – Opt-Out Declarations

 TDM·AI is a protocol to inseparably bind machine-readable rightsholder preferences (opt-out or opt-in) declarations to your works (asset-based) so that your digital content can be properly licensed or effectively excluded from training models and applications of generative AI.